What types of expenses do I have to "add back" in computing my Wisconsin income?

 Statement of Disallowed Related Entity Expenses, and provide it to the related entity,

-- The related entity must complete Part II of that same Schedule RT-1 and file the schedule with his, her, or its return to substantiate the subtraction modification.
+- The related entity must complete Part II of that same Schedule RT-1 and include the schedule with his, her, or its return to substantiate the subtraction modification.
 (The related entity may file an amended return to claim this subtraction.), and

 - The related entity must maintain supporting documentation to permit the department to verify the amount claimed on Schedule RT-1.

 How do pass-through entities report the Wisconsin addition and subtraction modifications associated with the addback requirement?